Tuesday, April 26, 2016

 Recent campaigns have fingered these tax havens as one of the major reasons why wealth inequality is rising across the world.
 While us mere mortals pay taxes on our incomes the very rich pay much less in tax as a proportion of their income to the authorities, with the surplus used to enrich themselves further.

-There is very little people can do about it as it seems everybody, who is anybody is in on the action.
+There is very little people can do about it as it seems everybody, who is anybody, is in on the action.

-However western governments are beginning to take the scourge seriously as they realise how much in revenue they lose annually to these tax blackholes, affecting their ability to provide services for their people.
+However, western governments are beginning to take the scourge seriously as they realise how much in revenue they lose annually to these tax blackholes, affecting their ability to provide services for their people.

-And finally about the Panama Papers how come the prominent stories released about Russian president Vladmir Putin and African despots?
+And finally about the Panama Papers how come the prominent stories released are about Russian president Vladmir Putin and African despots?

 Friday, April 8, 2016